A new measure between sets of probability distributions with applications to erratic financial behavior: MJ-Wasserstein framework and methodology

 \end{definition} That is, for each distribution $f_i$, its closest distribution $g_j$ in $\tilde{T}$ is found according to the Wasserstein metric, and this minimal distance is computed.
+Essentially, this combines the MJ$_p$ semi-metric on a general metric space with the Wasserstein metric on probability distributions.

-Next, we explain why the MJ-Wasserstein semi-metric can be viewed as a direct generalization of the MJ$_p$ defined in (\ref{eq:MJ}).
-Specifically, we have the following proposition. \begin{prop} Let $\tilde{S},\tilde{T}$ be two sets with uncertainty consisting only of Dirac delta functions, and with associated regular sets $S_0$ and $T_0$ respectively.
-Then the MJ-Wasserstein distance between $\tilde{S},\tilde{T}$ reduces to the existing MJ$_p$ distance between $S_0,T_0$, that is,
+\begin{remark} In this remark, we briefly explain why the MJ-Wasserstein semi-metric can be viewed as a direct generalization of the MJ$_p$ defined in (\ref{eq:MJ}).
+Indeed, let $\tilde{S},\tilde{T}$ be two sets with uncertainty consisting only of Dirac delta functions.
+To these we can associate regular sets $S_0,T_0$ as discussed above.
+By (\ref{eq:MJ}), (\ref{eq:MJW}) and the fact that $W_q(\delta_a, \delta_b)=|a-b|$, it follows that $d^p_{MJW}(\tilde{S},\tilde{T})=d^p_{MJ}({S_0},{T_0})$.
+That is, the MJ-Wasserstein distance between $\tilde{S},\tilde{T}$ reduces to the existing MJ$_p$ distance between $S_0,T_0$.

-\end{prop} \begin{proof} This follows quickly from the fact that $W_q(\delta_a, \delta_b)=|a-b|$.
-That is, the Wasserstein metric on Dirac delta functions is simply the distance between the respective points. \end{proof} This property is not shared by the Jensen-Shannon metric \cite{Endres2003} or the Kullback-Leibler divergence \cite{Kullback1951}.
-That is, only for the Wasserstein metric between probability measures does the MJ-Wasserstein semi-metric reduce to the MJ semi-metric in the case when the sets with uncertainty in fact carry no uncertainty at all.